Hugo-ter-Doest/chart-parsers/README.md

 # Head-Corner Chart Parser
 The algorithm of head corner parsing is based on the idea that the right-hand side of a production rule contains a head, a word or constituent that determines the syntactic type of the complete phrase.
 To make the algorithm work in each production rule the right hand-side must a symbol that is decorated as head, like this:
  ```
-S -> DET *N*
+NP -> DET *N*
 ```

-## Algorithm
-The parser uses these head-corners to predict new partial parses.
+This means that N is head-corner of NP, or <code>NP >_hc N</code>.
+The parser uses these the head-corner relation to predict new partial parses.
 In fact, it uses the reflexive transitive closure of the head-corner relation to create new goal items and head-corner items.
+The closure is written as <code>>_hc*</code>

+##Algorithm
 Head-corner parsing involves a complex administrative bookkeeping.
-The following types of items are used:
-* CYK items are of the form <code>[A, i, j]</code> which means that nonterminal A can produce the sentence from position i to position j.
-* Goal items are of the form <code>[l, r, A]</code> which means that the nonterminal is expected to be recognised somewhere between position l and r.
-* Head-corner items are of the form <code>[S -> NP VP, i, j, l, r] </code> where the right hand side of the production rule has been recognised from position i to j, and the recognised part of the production can generate the sentence from position l to r.

-The algorithm makes use of a chart and an agenda.
+It uses a chart and an agenda.
 As long as items are available on the agenda, it takes an item from the agenda and tries to combine it with items on the chart.
 New items are added to the agenda.
 Algorithm in pseudo-code:
 ```
 function HEAD-CORNER-PARSE(sentence)
   chart = INITIALISE-CHART(sentence)